BernardooVale/Introduction-to-Deep-Learning/README.md

 - **Regularization.ipynb** – *Applying Dropout and L2 Regularization*
   Adds regularization techniques such as dropout and L2 penalty to mitigate overfitting in neural networks.

+- **VAE.ipynb** – *Creating a VAE with CNN*
+  Implementing a variational autoencoder with convolutional neural networks to recreate clothing images

 ---
 # Introdução ao Aprendizado Profundo